MileHacker Logo

 Smart Saving Strategies

-Cook Meals: If your lodging has use of a kitchen, prepare some of your food.
-Purchasing groceries from local markets and supermarkets greatly lessens food expenditures.
+Cook Meals: If the place you are staying has access to a kitchen, prepare some of your food.
+Purchasing groceries from local markets and grocery stores greatly lessens food expenditures.

-Use Local Buses: The municipal bus system works for transport within Herceg Novi city and to nearby towns.
+Use Local Buses: The municipal bus system is suitable for transport within Herceg Novi city and to nearby towns.
 This option is far more economical than taxi reliance.

 Herceg Novi Travel Guide Overview - MileHacker